 In an environment where many companies are using FRS 105 making decisions on credit terms and managing credit risk is harder.
 Our algorithms are built to make sound judgments with less information, so in a time of lower transparency, our credit checking software is more valuable than ever.

-For a free consultation to assess how Red Flag Alert can help you make better credit risk decisions, please get in touch with Richard West on email@example.com or 0344 412 6699.
+For a free consultation to assess how Red Flag Alert can help you make better credit risk decisions, please get in touch with Richard West at firstname.lastname@example.org or 0344 412 6699.